compscidude/rails_naver_trending/README.md

-Naver's Trending ::  Built with Rails and Nokigiri Web Scraper
+Naver's Trending ::  Built with Rails and Nokogiri Web Scraper
 ==============================================================